-(4) When a person's salary or other terms of service depend upon his option, the salary or terms for which he opts shall, for the purposes of subsection (3) of this section, be deemed to be more advantageous to him than any others for which he might have opted.
+(4) Where a person's salary or other terms of service depend upon his option, the salary or terms for which he opts shall, for the purposes of subsection (3) of this section, be deemed to be more advantageous to him than any others for which he might have opted.

-(5) This section applies to the offices of the Governor-General, a judge of the Court of Appeal, a judge of the Supreme Court, a member of the Constituency Boundaries Commission, a member of the Public Service Commission, the appointed member of the Judicial Service Commission, the Director of Public Prosecutions and the Director of Audit.
+(5) This section applies to the offices of a Justice of Appeal, a judge of the Supreme Court, a member of the Constituency Boundaries Commission, a member of the Public Service Commission and the Director of Audit.

-(6) In relation to a person who, not being a public officer, is for the time being designated under section 40(2) of this Constitution to exercise the functions of the office of Supervisor of Elections, this section shall also apply to that office and shall so apply as if that person were the holder of that office.
+(6) In relation to a person who, not being a public officer, is for the time being designated under section 64(2) of this Constitution to exercise the functions of the office of Supervisor of Elections, this section shall also apply to that office and shall so apply as if that person were the holder of that office.

-(7) Nothing in this section shall be construed as prejudicing the provisions of section 112 of this Constitution (which protects pensions rights in respect of service as a public officer).
+(7) Nothing in this section shall be construed as prejudicing the provisions of section 116 of this Constitution (which protects pension rights in respect of service as a public officer).

-Public debt
+Public debt.

-86.-(1) All debt charges for which The Gambia is liable shall be a charge on the Consolidated Revenue Fund.
+108.-(1) All debt charges for which The Gambia is liable shall be charge on the Consolidated Revenue Fund.

-(2) For the purposes of this section debt charges include interest, sinking fund charges, the repayment or amortisation of debt and all expenditure in connection with the raising of loans on the security of the Consolidated Revenue Fund and the service and redemption of debt created thereby.
+(2) For the purposes of this section debt charges include interest, sinking fund charges, the repayment or amortisation of debt and all expenditure in connection with the raising of loans on the security of the Consolidated Revenue Fund and the Service and redemption of debt created thereby.
+No. 1]